Herandel-Corp/frontend-developer/README.md

 ## Objective

-The goal of this repository is to provide a platform where candidates can demonstrate their practical skills in a controlled environment.
+The goal of this repository is to provide a platform where developers can showcase their skills in a controlled environment.
 The challenges are designed to reflect real-world situations that a developer may encounter in their daily work.

 ## Available Challenges